A million years ago, I arrived in NYC and fell, like Alice, into a rabbit hole that took me on an adventure that continues to this day.

 Richard wielded extraordinary power deciding who would be allowed to enter those doors, opening the ropes and quickly closing them behind the chosen few.
 The night I first came to the Mudd was a night like any other – a huge crowd gathered outside while Richard pointed at one person here, another there, beckoning them to enter the sanctuary of sinful decadence that awaited them.

 I had just moved to the city with a friend from Atlanta.
 Anita Sarko had recently been fired from her job at a local radio station and I’d just divorced my first husband; the Program Director of another radio station, where I too had played at working in one capacity or another.
 We decided to try our luck in NY and right before we left, we ran into Fred Schneider of the B52’s who said “you gotta go to the Mudd Club.”

-It was the winter of 1979 and the Mudd hadn’t been open very long but already it had a reputation of being the coolest place around, bar none.
+It was the beginning of 1979 and the Mudd hadn’t been open very long but already it had a reputation of being the coolest place around, bar none.
 And the hardest to get into.
 What lay behind those doors?
 Curiosity alone drove hundreds to Downtown Manhattan’s most desolate neighborhood (at the time), to find out.
 Ourselves included.
 Richard looked right through us as we looked hopefully at the door behind him.

 It wasn’t looking good for us until we saw Lenny Kaye confidently approaching the ropes.
 Clearly he had carte blanche on the scene, being Patti Smith’s long time musical collaborator and guitarist.
 We both knew Lenny a bit from the touring circuit – the music biz was relatively small back then – and pounced on him like two cats in heat.